-I’m pretty selective on the centers/station activities that I actually have out and available to my students.
+I’m pretty selective on the center or station activities that I actually have out and available to my students.
 There are always a handful of activities for our current topic, as well as a few review activities from different units, but I don’t like to have too much out at a time.
 I organize these into different tubs that I bought from Really Good Stuff.
 The were pricy but worth every penny.
 I LOVE being able to stack things neatly!
 Each tub is given a number, and the number correlates to which activity students complete and where they complete the activity.
 Numbering the tubs makes them very interchangeable, so when I want to change station activities, I don’t have to relabel anything.

 Inside my station tubs is everything my students need to complete the station(s).
-I like to include sleeves for recording sheets to save on paper and copies, so I have included wipes and dry erase markers in any storage tub that has a recording sheet.
+I occasionally like to include sleeves for recording sheets to save on paper and copies, so I have included wipes and dry erase markers in any storage tub that has a recording sheet.
 If the activity or game requires any manipulatives, I store those in the tub as well.